Ga naar Nederlandstalige versie

 Walt Disney World is in direct competition with Universal Orlando Resort, which can be found just a few miles further along Interstate 4.
 And since Universal is heavily relying on thrills, Disney just had to add another sensational roller coaster to its lineup.
 This ride opened in April 2023 as TRON Lightcycle/Run, which is a nearly identical copy of the TRON roller coaster at Shanghai Disneyland.
 And just like I adored the ride in China, I’m very positive about Magic Kingdom’s version.
 TRON Lightcycle/Run consists of a powerful acceleration, a photogenic outdoor part and an enjoyable indoor section.
 What really sets this ride apart from others, however, is its visual appearance.
 I just can’t think of another roller coaster that’s as Instagrammable and futuristic as this one.
 If you’d take away all of the visual components, this wouldn’t be much more than an okay experience.
 But in its current form, TRON is one of my favourite coaster experiences in Orlando.

 What’s better than one mine train?
 Two mine trains, of course!
-When Fantasyland was being revamped in the early 2010’s, Seven Dwarfs Mine Train was added as the area’s focal point.
-It’s right in the middle of Fantasyland and it delivers a great dynamic.
-Seven Dwarfs Mine Train is beautiful to look at, but the ride experience turned out to be quite mediocre.
+When Fantasyland was being revamped in the early 2010s, Seven Dwarfs Mine Train was added as the area’s focal point.
+It’s right in the middle of Fantasyland and it delivers great kinetics.
+Seven Dwarfs Mine Train is beautiful to look at, but the ride experience turns out to be quite mediocre.
 Its two coaster sections are everything but thrilling and the dark ride scene is just too short to be convincing.
 Still, this doesn’t seem to bother the majority of Magic Kingdom visitors, as Seven Dwarfs Mine Train often has the longest queues of the entire park.
 By the way… Magic Kingdom’s 5th and last coaster can also be found at Fantasyland, but it’s not that interesting.
-Standard Vekoma Junior Coasters don’t belong in a Disney theme park, if you ask me.
+Standard Vekoma Junior Coasters like Barnstormer just don’t belong in a Disney theme park, if you ask me.

 DARK RIDES